hazelcast/hazelcast-cpp-client/examples/README.md

   * **near-cache**: Illustrates how you can configure near-cache feature for IMap with different eviction policies.
   * **partitionaware**: Illustrates how you can use partition aware keys for IMap for putting the data into certain partitions.
   * **query**: Illustrates how you can use different Predicate types for querying data from IMap.
-  * **removeAll**: Illustrates how you can use IMap::removeAll with query predicate to remove certain entries based on the query matching.
+  * **remove_all**: Illustrates how you can use IMap::remove_all with query predicate to remove certain entries based on the query matching.

 **distributed primitives** — Examples for basic distributed primitive structures.
   * **crdt-pncounter**: Illustrates simple conflict free pozitive negtative counter usage.